Use Your Network (part 1): One of the 4 strategies to find a job

 Your current contacts can be found in your personal and professional mailbox and your phone, as well as on social network platforms like Facebook, LinkedIn, Instagram, Twitter, etc.

-Your first mission is to list the platforms where you can import your contacts to your phone or computer, and so group all your contacts in one place.
+Your first mission is to list the platforms that allow you to import your contacts to your phone or computer and group them in one place.

-Be careful with social media platforms, especially with LinkedIn!
+Be careful with social media platforms, especially LinkedIn!
 When I say “your network,” I mean the people you know.
-On LinkedIn (or other social media platforms), it’s possible that you are in contact with people you’ve never had an exchange with.
-I know by experience that using the network strategy with those people doesn’t work at all.
+On LinkedIn (or other social media platforms), you may be in contact with people you’ve never spoken to.
+I know from experience that using the network strategy with those people doesn’t work.

-However, certain of your “ghost” LinkedIn contacts may be useful for you, not with strategy I’m currently teaching you, but with the others: applying for job openings, sending spontaneous applications, or by getting an internal referral with no network.
+However, certain of your “ghost” LinkedIn contacts may be helpful for you, not with the strategy I’m currently teaching you but with the others: applying for job openings, sending spontaneous applications, or getting an internal referral with no network.
 In these cases, your approach will be completely different.
 We will cover this in another post.

 If you have few contacts

-I think the best strategy is to group your contacts in an Excel sheet.
-Indicate the first and last name of the person, their company, the size of the company, the title of their position, their location, the language with which you can communicate with them, your affinity with them (if you are close or if you don’t know this person well), and the platform/channel on which you are in contact with this person.
+The best strategy is to group your contacts in an Excel sheet.
+Indicate the person’s first and last name, company, size, title of position, location, language with which you can communicate with them, affinity with them (if you are close or if you don’t know this person well), and platform/channel on which you are in contact with them.

 It should look like this: